shalommmitz/localstack_cdk_python__template/README.md

 ### Deploy the stack

-You will need to re-deploy the stack every time you run the localstack services, as the open-sourced/free version of localstack forgets everything when you turn it off.
+You will need to re-deploy the stack every time you run the localstack services, as the open-source/free version of localstack forgets everything when you turn it off.

-- Make sure the localstack service is running (previous step)
+- Make sure the localstack service is running (previous step).
 - Deploy the stack:

 ```